pradip-sutar/Oauth2/README.md

 # for generate the access_token and refresh_token
- In Postman body provide these.
+ In Postman body provide these. and send the request http://localhost:8000/o/token/ {
-{
     "grant_type": "password",
     "username": "your_username",